Reliable Health Sources on the Internet

 Free Health Information on the Web

-MedlinePlus - Information on over 950 Health Topics from the National Library of Medicine, the National Institutes of Health, and other government agencies and health organizations.
-Includes an extensive section on Drugs and Supplements.
-Also includes interactive tutorials and videos on anatomy and various surgical procedures in the Videos & Cool Tools section.
-Click here for health information in other languages.
+MedlinePlus – Extensive information on over 1,000 Health Topics from the National Library of Medicine, the National Institutes of Health, and other government agencies and health organizations.
+Includes a thorough section on drugs and supplements as well as interactive tutorials, health check tools, and videos on anatomy and surgical procedures.
+Información de salud en Español.
+Health information in 45 other languages.

-PubMed - Resource from the National Center for Biotechnology Information at the National Library of Medicine that provides more than 25 million citations for biomedical literature from MEDLINE, life science journals, and online books.
+PubMed – Resource from the National Center for Biotechnology Information at the National Library of Medicine that provides more than 27 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites, some of which are fee-based.
-Information on this website is written on a clinical level.
+Information from this website is written on a clinical level.

 More Health Information Sites for Consumers

-Cleveland Clinic Health Information Center - Cleveland Clinic is a non-profit multispecialty academic medical center that integrates clinical and hospital care with research and education.
-This site offers free access to thousands of health articles, videos, and health management tools.
-Click here to access Healthy Living, Diseases and Conditions, and Treatments and Procedures.
+Cleveland Clinic Health Library – Cleveland Clinic is one of the largest hospitals in the U.S. and is a nonprofit medical center that integrates clinical and hospital care with research and education.
+The website offers free access to thousands of health articles, videos, and tools.
+There are also sections on diseases & conditions; treatments & procedures; drugs, devices & supplements; and diagnostic testing.

-FamilyDoctor.org - Health information for the whole family from the American Academy of Family Physicians.
+FamilyDoctor.org – Health information for the whole family from the American Academy of Family Physicians.
 All information on the site has been written and reviewed by physicians and patient education professionals at the AAFP.
-Includes an easy-access Diseases & Conditions as well as information specific to kids and seniors.
-Enfermedades y Affeciones en Español.
+Includes sections on diseases & conditions, prevention & wellness, a symptom checker, and information specific to infants & toddlers, kids & teens, men, women, pregnancy & childbirth, and seniors.
+Información de la Academia Americana de Médicos de Familia en Español.

-Stanford Health Library - Sponsored by Stanford Hospital & Clinics, the Stanford Health Library provides scientifically-based medical information, including Health Conditions, Diagnosis, and Treatment.
-The Stanford Health Video Library programs feature doctors and health practitioners presenting the latest health research.
-Formats include iTunes (MP3), YouTube, and DVDs.
-Stanford University also maintains a large collection of EBSCO e-books and Gale e-books.
+Stanford Health Library – Sponsored by Stanford Hospital & Clinics, Stanford Health Library provides scientifically-based medical information, including health conditions, diagnosis, treatment, and safety.
+Also offers free access to ebooks from EBSCO and Gale.
+The Stanford Health Video Library features doctors and health practitioners presenting the latest health research on a variety of topics.